CLI Use

 describe,tree,screenshot,get *) always pass through. - Writes (

-do tap,do type,close) are gated by a per-session lease. - Leases expire after 10 minutes of inactivity.
+do tap,do type,close) are gated by a per-sim lease. - Leases expire after 10 minutes of inactivity.

-- Same-session sockets coexist — one agent spawning parallel CLI calls works without self-disconnects.
+- Same-identity sockets coexist, so one agent spawning parallel CLI calls works without self-disconnects.

 terminal

-Two Claude Codes in two terminals, two Cursors in two IDEs, a CI test alongside a human-driven session — all coexist without fighting over the bridge.
+Two Claude Codes in two terminals, two Cursors in two IDEs, and a CI test alongside a human-driven sim all coexist without fighting over the bridge.

 Agent-aware auto-settle